Toronto waterfront: Western waterfront

 The Toronto skyline from Humber Bay Park, a municipal park located at the mouth of Mimico Creek.
 The Creek drains into Lake Ontario from the western waterfront.

 Etobicoke Creek forms the western border of the city of Toronto dividing it with neighbouring Mississauga, and its portion of the Lake Ontario waterfront.
 The Etobicoke section of the lakeshore is mainly privately owned with parklands and public lands.
 The neighbourhoods north of the lake are the former villages of Mimico, New Toronto and Long Branch, developed as suburbs of the original city.
-While in close proximity to the lake, these areas are also just to the south of the industrial belt surrounding the CNR rail line.
+While close to the lake, these areas are also just to the south of the industrial belt surrounding the CNR rail line.
 Notable sights on this part of the waterfront include the lakeshore campus of Humber College, housed in a historic former asylum, and Humber Bay Park, and large park at the outlet of Mimico Creek.
 Both these sites have marinas.
 More parkland along the lakeshore is being built with the goal to extend the waterfront route of Martin Goodman Trail as far west as Long Branch.

 The western border of the old city of Toronto (with Etobicoke) is marked by the Humber River.
 At the waterfront, this river is crossed by the prominent new Humber Bay Arch Bridge.
 From the Humber to Jameson Avenue in the east is the Sunnyside area of waterfront parklands and recreational uses.
 Adjoining the waterfront to the north is the large High Park.
 The Swansea, Roncesvalles, and Parkdale older neighbourhoods are north of the waterfront in this area.

 East of Jameson Ave, the waterfront area is home to Exhibition Place with Ontario Place just to the south on three artificial islands.
 This area is also the former site of Fort Rouillé, one of the first European settlements in the region.